thTNT/LAIR3-BDK/README.md

 sh scripts/tool_check.sh
 ```

-Once that is good and installed on your system, you can run the following command to deploy the complete CDK stack locally.
+Once that is good and installed on your system, you can run the following command to deploy the complete BDK stack locally.

 This process typically takes around ten minutes.